matthewflyyy/BuzzsRecipes/README.md

 - **WebSocket** - On the All Recipes page, a "user" periodically adds a new recipe at the top-left corner.
 This will be replaced with WebSocket messages later.
 - **Application Logic** - When you are creating a recipe, there is a button to add ingredients and add more steps to your recipe.
 Those ingredients and instructions are then displayed on the recipe page with the instructions in numerical order.

+# Service deliverable
+For this deliverable I added backend endpoints that receives recipes and returns the added recipes.
+I also get quotes from a 3rd party endpoint.